 https://github.com/TheParmak/conti-leaks-englished

 Finally, the bibliographical references in this report contain additional information.
-We recommend reading.
+We recommend that you read them.